isomerpages/tp-virtualcampus/index.md

       title: POL-ITE Games 2024
       subtitle: HUGE CHEERS FOR TEAM TEMASEK!
       id: infopic
-      description: The curtain has fallen on these annual games, and what a transformative season it has been been!
+      description: The curtain has fallen on these annual games, and what a thrilling season it has been been!
 Dive into Team Temasek's journey to sporting glory here!
       button: RELIVE THE EXCITEMENT!
       url: /polite-games-2024/
       alt: Image alt text